Ralph Dodd: Newcastle-Carlisle-Maryport Canal

 In January 1794 Dodd surveyed and proposed the Newcastle-Carlisle-Maryport Canal.
 Subsequently, William Chapman and William Jessop did a more detailed survey.
 By June 1795 he published a pamphlet proposing a canal from Stella in Blaydon-on-Tyne to Hexham on the south side of the River Tyne and estimated a cost of £35,709 for 18 miles of canal with 12 locks.

 John Sutcliffe rejected Ralph Dodd's plans and proposed a different Stella to Hexham line 44 feet wide at the surface and 6 feet deep taking craft between 50 and 60 tons, but not existing keels.
 This 17 mile, 18 lock route was estimated at almost £90,000 to bring a revenue of £23,460 and a net yield of £17,595.

 Having a looked at John Sutcliffe's plans, Robert Whitworth approved it, noting 'is a rugged one; I never before saw a good line like it; yet so far as I can discover, I believe it is the best the country affords: It is certainly practicable, and I have no doubt but that a good and useful canal may be made (with some variation) upon it; but it will be exceedingly expensive: I am, however, told the trade that will come upon this canal will fully answer that expense, even were it twice as much'.

-Thames Medway Canal
+Thames and Medway Canal

-Following a successful proposal to Parliament an Act was obtained by Dodd in 1800.
+Following a successful proposal to Parliament, the Thames and Medway Canal Act 1800 (39 & 40 Geo.
+3. c. xxiii) was obtained by Dodd.
 Following suggested amendments by John Rennie in 1802 works began with management of the construction and engineering being undertaken by John Rowe.

 Grand Surrey Canal

 Dodd suggested and promoted plans for a canal between Croydon and Rotherhithe during 1799.
-In 1800 this developed into the Grand Surrey Canal and the Croydon Canal and his plans were authorised by an Act of Parliament obtained on 21 May 1801.
+In 1800 this developed into the Grand Surrey Canal and the Croydon Canal and his plans were authorised by an act of Parliament, the Grand Surrey Canal Act 1801 (41 Geo.
+3. (U.K.) c. xxxi), obtained on 21 May 1801.
 This created the Company of Proprietors of the Grand Surrey Canal, and gave them powers to raise £60,000 by issuing shares, and an additional £30,000 if required.

 Dodd, assisted by his sons Barrodall and George, began engineering works but resigned from the project to be replaced by Rennie, a position that was to be repeated.